'Rollercoaster' ride for Zimbabwe women's cricket

 It has been a difficult two years for Zimbabwe's women's cricket team, but captain Mary-Anne Musonda's century on a winning One-Day International (ODI) debut for the team gives hope for a distinctly brighter future.

-Musonda, who scored an unbeaten 103 in Tuesday's win over Ireland, has been with the side through the best of times and the worst of times but is now finally looking forward with optimism.
+Musonda, who scored an unbeaten 103 in Tuesday's win over Ireland, has been with the side through the best and worst of times but is now finally looking forward with optimism.

 Not just on the pitch but off it too, since Zimbabwe are hosting the global qualifying tournament for the 2022 Women's Cricket World Cup in November and December.